 Various home remedies can help a person treat or get rid of a stye.
 These include applying warm compresses, keeping the area clean, taking over-the-counter medication, and more.

 Styes stem from a bacterial infection and usually resolve, with or without treatment, in 1–2 weeks.

-A stye, which a doctor might call a hordeolum, is a bump that develops on the eyelid or at the base of the eyelashes.
-A bacterial infection is the cause of most styes.
+A stye is a painful, inflamed bump that develops on an eyelid or at the base of the eyelashes.
+The

 However, there are a number of things a person can do to get rid of a stye.
 Keep reading to learn more about them, as well as some causes, symptoms, and reasons to see a doctor.

 The following home remedies may help ease the pain of a stye: